Database Versioning

 • DB — should be used in case you have an up-to-date database and would like to generate migration scripts for updating another DB to the same state.

-• Model — use it to generate migration scripts representing the difference between the current state of the entity relationship model (JPA entities) and old (target) state.
+• Model — use it to generate migration scripts representing the difference between the current state of the entity relationship model (JPA entities) and the old (target) state.

 The target can be set to: